spryker/spryker.github.io/docs/dg/dev/architecture/tutorial-architectural-walkthrough.md

 Get everything hooked together:

-1. In the communication layer of Zed, create `GatewayController`, the one that responds to the client's request.
+1. In the communication layer of Zed, create a `GatewayController` that responds to the client's request.

 ```php
 namespace Pyz\Zed\HelloSpryker\Communication\Controller;